 A wonderful place to see weird and wonderful plants, flowers, butterflies and birds.
 It's one of the remaining fragments of raised bog which once would have covered much of the adjacent Mawddach Estuary.
 With more than 130 species of plants recorded, there are colourful displays through the year such as marsh marigold and yellow flag in the spring and hemp agrimony, meadowsweet and ragged robin through the summer.
 There are also many specialised ditch plants such as bog bean and greater spearwort.

-You should be able to see and hear pied flycatchers and redstarts, while dippers nest by the lake and rocky streams, great crested grebes and goosanders bob on the water, and above you ravens, buzzards and perhaps a peregrine soar in the skies.
+You should be able to see and hear pied flycatchers and redstarts, while dippers nest by the lake and rocky streams.
+Great crested grebes and goosanders bob on the water and, above you, ravens, buzzards and, perhaps a peregrine, soar in the skies.
 Although the hillside makes for difficult terrain, one of the hides in the reserve is accessible by wheelchair.
-There's plenty for children too, including nestbox trails and bat and owl walks.
-And if you're new to birdwatching regular events are held throughout the summer.
+There's plenty for children too, including nestbox trails, as well as bat and owl walks.
+And if you're new to birdwatching, regular events are held throughout the summer.

-Aberdovey is an absolute paradise for water sports enthusiasts.
-The estuary is ideal for sailing, canoeing, sailboarding and water-skiing whilst the coastline up to Tywyn is popular with surfers and kite-surfers.
+Aberdovey is an absolute paradise for water sport enthusiasts.
+The estuary is ideal for sailing, canoeing and paddle boarding whilst the coastline up to Tywyn is popular with surfers and kite-surfers.
 Cardigan Bay also has some lovely ports for those into yachting.
-Conscientious power boat, jet bike and jet ski owners are also welcome and there are launching facilities available through the Harbour Master.